 It’s important not to let your impulses get the best of you.
 There are various reasons for this.

-That’s why it’s crucial you take the time to make adequate checks on any secondhand bike that takes your fancy.
+That’s why it’s crucial you take the time to make the appropriate checks on any second-hand motorbike that you're interested in.

-It's also worth running a quick check on how much your insurance could be as you might be able to get cheaper motorbike insurance with a different bike.
+It's also worth checking how much your motorbike insurance could be.
+You might be able to get cheaper motorbike insurance with a different model, for example.

-If you don’t feel confident enough to make these kinds of checks, take someone with you who is, if you can.
+If you don’t feel confident enough to make these kinds of checks, take someone with you who is.

 But what should you be looking for when you inspect a used motorcycle?

-Has the bike been warmed up before you view it?
+Has the motorbike been warmed up before you view it?

-If you’re looking at the bike at the owner’s home address, there’s no reason it should already be warm.
+If you’re looking at the motorcycle at the owner’s home address, there’s no reason it should already be warm.

-This could be an indication that the seller has taken steps to make sure the bike starts straight away when you turn the ignition.
+This could be an indication that the seller has taken steps to make sure it starts straight away when you turn the ignition.

-As a buyer, you need to be sure it will start first time even when cold.
+As a buyer, you need to be sure it starts the first time, even when cold.

-These aren’t necessarily a problem, but they may have been put on to mask small dents or other bodywork damage.
+These aren’t necessarily a problem, but they may have been put on to hide small dents or other bodywork damage.

-Check underneath the bike for any oil leaks or signs of damage in the exhaust.
+Check underneath the motorbike for any oil leaks or signs of damage to the exhaust.

 Does the suspension work?

-Check the suspension by bouncing the bike on the front tyre as well as the back.
+Check the suspension by bouncing the motorbike on the front and back tyres.

 Are the brakes in working order?